Aidanvii7/RallyApp/README.md

             get() = this?.destination?.route?.substringBefore('/')
     }
 ```
-Then all you have to add to your NavHost is a `NavTransition`, optionally using a built in `NavTransition` factory such as `horizontalSlideFade`:
+Then all you have to add to your NavHost is a [`NavTransition`](app/src/main/java/com/example/compose/rally/ModdedNavHost.kt#L26), optionally using a built in factory such as [`NavTransition.horizontalSlideFade`](app/src/main/java/com/example/compose/rally/ModdedNavHost.kt#L44):
 ```
 NavHost(
         navController = navController,